surilindur/fileproxy/README.md

 * `FLASK_USE_X_SENDFILE=true` to use `X-Sendfile` header with a proxy server.

+The following custom configuration options are available:

+* `FLASK_USE_X_ACCEL_REDIRECT`, to return static files as empty responses with the `X-Accel-Redirect` set to the on-disk file path.
+This requires additional server configuration, and is experimental.

 ## Resources

 The resources are defined in RDF, with static assets declared as `schema:MediaObject` with their on-disk file URIs.